Fit as a Mama Bear

 Whole chicken in Dutch oven coated with seasoning with a blue linen behind it

-• Confirm that there is nothing in the chicken cavity before you pop the chick into the oven.
+Confirm that there is nothing in the chicken cavity before you pop the chicken into the oven.
+The same goes for making something in a slow cooker whole chicken.

-• Let the dutch oven whole chicken sit for at least ten minutes.
-This allows the juices to settle into the meat making for a better flavor.
+Let the roasted chicken in a Dutch oven sit for at least 10 minutes once cooked through.
+This allows the juices to settle into the meat, making for a better flavor.

 How To Make Sure The Chicken Skin Is Crispy

-Make sure to cook the chicken uncovered for the last thirty minutes.
+Make sure to cook the chicken uncovered for the last 30 minutes.
 This gives the skin time to get rid of the juicy and start to get crispy.
-And for that full golden brown look, broil the chicken for only 90 seconds before removing it from the oven to sit.
+And for that full golden brown look, broil the chicken for only 90 seconds before removing it from the oven to sit while you finish making gluten-free sweet potato casserole to go with it.

 How long do you need to cook a whole chicken?